Hua Luogeng: Early years (1910–1936)

-Hua Luogeng was born in Jintan, Jiangsu on 12 November, 1910.
+Hua Luogeng was born in Jintan, Jiangsu on 12 November 1910.
 Hua's father was a small businessman.
 Hua met a capable math teacher in middle school who recognized his talent early and encouraged him to read advanced texts.
 After middle school, Hua enrolled in Chinese Vocational College in Shanghai, and there he distinguished himself by winning a national abacus competition.
 Although tuition fees at the college were low, living costs proved too high for his means, and Hua was forced to leave a term before graduating.
 After failing to find a job in Shanghai, Hua returned home in 1927 to help in his father's store.
 In 1929, Hua contracted typhoid fever and was in bed for half a year.
 The culmination of Hua's illness resulted in the partial paralysis of his left leg, which impeded his movement quite severely for the rest of his life.

 After middle school, Hua continued to study mathematics independently with the few books he had, and studied the entire high school and early undergraduate math curriculum.
 By the time Hua returned to Jintan, he was already engaged in independent mathematics research, and his first publication Some Researches on the Theorem of Sturm, appeared in the December 1929 issue of the Shanghai periodical Science.
 In the following year Hua showed in a short note in the same journal that a certain 1926 paper claiming to have solved the quintic was fundamentally flawed.
 Hua's lucid analysis caught the eye of Prof. Xiong Qinglai at Tsinghua University in Beijing, and in 1931 Hua was invited, despite his lack of formal qualification and not without some reservations on the part of several faculty members, to join the mathematics department there.

 At Tsinghua, Hua began as a clerk in the library, and then moved to become an assistant in mathematics.
 By September 1932, he was an instructor, and two years later, after having published another dozen papers, he was promoted to the rank of lecturer.

 During 1935–36 Jacques Hadamard and Norbert Wiener visited Tsinghua, and Hua eagerly attended the lectures of both and created a good impression.
 Wiener visited England soon afterward and spoke of Hua to G. H. Hardy.
-In this way Hua received an invitation to come to Cambridge, England, where he stayed for two years.
+In this way Hua received an invitation to Cambridge, England, where he stayed for two years.